HKUST-Aerial-Robotics/Nxt-FC/README.md

 in v1.0.1 design, the original idea is to make ESC connector order weird, to make user notice the PINOUT sequence, however in practice, Rx pin is too close to Vbat pin, which leads to MCU damage at the moment power on or off if the cable is not titely installed.
 Noticing that, in v1.1.0 design, we change the ESC pinout order.

 ## Frameware development

+### Pre-build firmware and bootloader

+The pre-build firware and bootloader are in  `./firmware` dir, donwload and flash in corresponding with your hardware version

 ### Compile